aboutsecurity/rastrea2r/README.md

 To Robert Gresham Jr. for his help with the Triage module.
 Thanks buddy!

-To Ricardo Dias for the idea of using a REST server and his great paper on how to use Python and Yara on ePO: http://www.sans.org/reading-room/whitepapers/forensics/intelligence-driven-incident-response-yara-35542
+To Ricardo Dias for the idea of using a REST server and his great paper on how to use Python and Yara with McAfee ePO: http://www.sans.org/reading-room/whitepapers/forensics/intelligence-driven-incident-response-yara-35542